TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Toggle.rst

 Toggle checkbox
 ===============

-This page describes the :ref:`check <columns-check>` type with the renderType='checkboxToggle'.

-Toggle switches are rendered instead of checkboxes.
-No additional configuration is necessary.
+The checkbox with the
+:ref:`renderType checkboxToggle <columns-check-properties-renderType>` renders as one or several toggle switches.
+As opposed to the :ref:`Labeled toggle checkbox <columns-check-checkboxLabeledToggle>` no additional labels for the states can be defined.

+.. include:: /Includes/Images/Styleguide/RstIncludes/Checkbox17.rst.txt
+.. include:: /Includes/Images/Styleguide/RstIncludes/Checkbox18.rst.txt

 Its state can be inverted via :code:`invertStateDisplay`.

 .. toctree::